Zauberfisch/silverstripe-boilerplate/README.md

 ### SASS / SCSS

-This boilerplate is prepared for being used with sass (http://sass-lang.com/) and compass (http://compass-style.org/) Once you have installed compass (see http://compass-style.org/install/) run the following command in your project root folder:
+This boilerplate is prepared for being used with sass (http://sass-lang.com/) and compass (http://compass-style.org/) Once you have installed compass (see http://compass-style.org/install/) run the following command in your mysite folder:

     compass watch .